isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 DHCPv4 Vendor-Specific Options
 ------------------------------

-Currently there are two option spaces defined for the DHCPv4 daemon:
+Currently there are two option spaces defined for :iscman:`kea-dhcp4`:
 ``dhcp4`` (for the top-level DHCPv4 options) and ``"vendor-encapsulated-options-space"``, which is empty by default but in which options can be defined.
 Those options are carried in the